 In honor of the World Athletics Championships Oregon22 — the first time the World Athletics Championships has come to the United States — and to commemorate 22 of our state's iconic athletes, the Oregon22 Heritage Trail has been established across the state in partnership with the Museum of World Athletics (MOWA).
 The museum is an online digital collection documenting prestigious athletic accomplishments across the globe.
 Along the Oregon22 Heritage Trail, each plaque sponsored by MOWA has been installed in a special location important to that athlete and community.
-Please see the interactive map at the bottom of the page for each plaque location and more information on each athlete and the host community.
+Please see the interactive map for each plaque location and more information on each athlete and the host community.

 How did we select just twenty-two athletes from the thousands here?
 (And where is Pre?)
 We have been home to many familiar and inspirational icons of the sport who aren't on the trail.
 That doesn't lessen their importance to us.
 However, the athletes along the Oregon22 Heritage Trail have all met specific criteria that includes global medal status; no doping blemishes on their records; are, or have been, residents of Oregon; and are retired from active competition.
 These 22 trail-blazing athletes below offer a truly an awe-inspiring collection of stories and achievements.

 The City of Roses — Portland — is a robust metropolitan center with miles of paths along the riverfront and is home to the Oregon Zoo, gardens, parks, museums, theaters, craft breweries and innovative restaurants.
 As Oregon's largest city, Portland is an exciting destination.
 Check out the World Athletics Heritage exhibit at Pioneer Place in downtown Portland April through July 2022.